 The main ways to keep cool indoors in summer are to exclude the low sun, ensure that hot air is kept out and ensure there is a gentle circulation of air to promote evaporation and cooling of the skin.
 Insulating your loft and walls will help to keep your home cool in summer, as well as warm in winter.
-Further information and advice are available free from the Environment Centre in Southampton (0800 8048601).
+Further information and advice on ventilation and air quality in particular are available free from the Environment Centre in Southampton (02380 336172).

 From the environmental point of view it is well worth giving the ideas presented below a try before installing an air-conditioner.
 An air-conditioning unit will come with its own embodied energy anyway, involving greenhouse gas emissions from its manufacture and transport, and may contain gases which, if they escape, damage the ozone layer.

 If you live in the country, away from mains gas, and feel you need air conditioning, (in practice air-cooling), investigate reversible air or ground source heat pumps.
 These heat in winter and cool in summer.
 The Centre for Alternative Energy at Machynlleth low energy house had one powered by a wind generator.
 They provide good advice on heat pumps and much else at http://www.cat.org.uk.

 If you have already installed air-conditioning or electric fans, but can avoid using them to maintain your home within the comfort zone, then you will save on electricity or gas (gas-fired air-conditioning units are available which cause less emissions than electrical systems and are cheaper to run) and therefore reduce your carbon dioxide emissions.